French schools reopen in mourning after beheading of teacher

 “We are living through difficult days, and I want you to recall these few words.
 You are France!
 To be French, at school in the Republic, is to learn to be free, to blossom, to rise up by knowledge,” he wrote.

 On Monday, the middle school where he taught at Conflans-Saint-Honorine reopened for teachers only.
 Castex spoke with elementary school students in the town, discussing citizenship and rights before leading them in the national anthem.
-Other schools throughout the country resumed as usual to both students and teachers.
+Other schools throughout the country resumed as usual for both students and teachers.

 At schools throughout the country, students listened to readings of the letter of Jean Jaurès, a 19th century French thinker and politician, to instructors urging them to teach the country’s children to “know France, its geography and its history, its body and its soul.”

 The cartoons were originally published in Denmark in 2005 and elsewhere later in countries where freedom of expression is considered inviolable.
-Many Muslims see them as sacrilegious and protests against France have spread in many countries.
+Charlie Hebdo, the weekly newspaper that reprinted them in 2006 and again this year, regularly lampoons a variety of religious and political leaders, often crudely.

 “We have the right to believe that these caricatures are in bad taste.
 There are plenty of people I believe are in bad taste.
 There are plenty of people who I think say idiotic things,” Gerald Darmanin, France’s interior minister, told BFM television.
 “But I’ll defend to the death your right to say them, as Voltaire said.”

+Many Muslims see the caricatures as sacrilegious and protests against France have spread in many countries, including in Bangladesh on Monday, where tens of thousands of Muslims marched in Dhaka chanting “Down with France” and “Boycott French Products” and burning effigies of Macron.
+In Tehran, Iranian authorities put up at least two enormous billboards against France, including one that named Macron “the devil of Paris.”

-In Germany and the Netherlands, many schools were also paying tribute to Paty.
+But in Germany and the Netherlands, many schools paid tribute to Paty.

 “We can send a sign of solidarity with those teachers who are committed to democratic coexistence,” state Education Minister Sandra Sheeres wrote in a message to Berlin schools asking them to participate.